AnthonyVNgo/Nowww/README.md

 - User can view other Nowww user profiles

 ## Future Stretch Features
+- User can select a Nowww entry category
 - User can see a timestamp for each Nowww entry
 - User can send messages to other users